eu-cristofer/py-pump-performance/README.md

 ## Technical specifications

-The solution was written in VBA and built in a Microsoft Office Add-in.
+The solution was written in Python 3.

 The performance acceptance criteria adopted in this project is the API 610 11th edition, Centrifugal pumps for petroleum, petrochemical and natural gas industries.